Saint408/first-backend-project/README.md

-this is in the form of
-source code from my first project, I use the PHP programming language
+This is in the form of source code from my first project, I use the PHP and JavaScript programming languages ​​to display notifications